Generalize .net test dependencies

 </Project>

-In this example, we have all tests projects marked as not being packable, setup of required package references and all tests have a project reference to a common test project that could contain shared things like fixtures, builder, etc. We no longer need to have these in each project and can control what goes in all the tests in one place.
+In this example, we have all test projects marked as not being packable, setup of required package references and all tests have a project reference to a common test project that could contain shared things like fixtures, builder, etc. We no longer need to have these in each project and can control what goes in all the tests in one place.

 While this was specifically about tests, there are many other use cases.
-For example we could set things like a copyright and assembly info in one place by targeting all projects, indicating the C# language version at the solution level, etc. Cases like these are often the same for all projects but over time people forget to update some projects or it just becomes tedious to keep up.
+For example, we could set things like copyright and assembly info in one place by targeting all projects, indicating the C# language version at the solution level, etc. Cases like these are often the same for all projects but over time people forget to update some projects or it just becomes tedious to keep up.